OcelotBabou/Quartz/Miranda Fleet.md

+---
+title: Example Title
+draft: true
+tags:
+---
-A slaver from Neodoulas, although this fact is hidden at time, and she is currently travelling not with cargo but looking to expand operations.
+*[]*A slaver from Neodoulas, although this fact is hidden at time, and she is currently travelling not with cargo but looking to expand operations.